abhijeetshewale05/Linox/README.md

   <img src="https://img.shields.io/badge/Donate%20with-PayPal-00457C?style=for-the-badge&logo=paypal&logoColor=white" height="220" alt="Donate with PayPal">
 </a>

-**Linox Icon Theme** is a clean, premium, **squircle-based Linux icon theme** designed for modern desktop environments.
-If you are looking to elevate your desktop customization with a polished, unified aesthetic, Linox delivers a highly consistent experience.
+**Pebble Icon Theme** is a clean, premium, **squircle-based Linux icon theme** designed for modern desktop environments.
+If you are looking to elevate your desktop customization with a polished, unified aesthetic, Pebble delivers a highly consistent experience.

 While heavily inspired by the sleek shapes of macOS, this icon pack is intentionally designed to be **brand-free**.
 It removes all Apple branding, allowing your system to feel uniquely its own rather than a direct clone.
 It seamlessly integrates into your workflow, providing a beautiful GTK desktop experience across distributions like Fedora, Ubuntu, Arch, and more.